MLS Review: Ibrahimovic nets brace as Galaxy hold LAFC

 Blessing scored again before half-time and LAFC were level eight minutes after the break, Carlos Vela netting his 27th MLS goal of the season.

-Vela was replaced shortly after the hour-mark with a suspected hamstring injury, neither team able to find a winning goal as Galaxy stayed unbeaten against its rival.
+Vela was replaced shortly after the hour-mark with a suspected hamstring injury, neither team able to find a winning goal as Galaxy stayed unbeaten against their rivals.

-Los Angeles is 19 points clear atop the Western Conference, while Galaxy moved into fourth.
+Los Angeles are 19 points clear atop the Western Conference, while Galaxy moved into fourth.

 Elsewhere, Zdenek Ondrasek scored a brace as Dallas thrashed Houston Dynamo 5-1.

-Gyasi Zardes was the star for Columbus Crew, which ended a four-game winless run by beating Cincinnati 3-1, the forward netting a brace.
+Gyasi Zardes was the star for Columbus Crew, who ended a four-game winless run by beating Cincinnati 3-1 thanks to the forward's brace.